 From a city centre campus that boasts cutting-edge facilities, to an approach to teaching which saw us awarded Gold under the Teaching Excellence Framework and ranked 10th in the UK for teaching quality by The Times and The Sunday Times Good University Guide 2022, our reputation for excellence is well-earned.

-NUA has thrived as an established University, developing a national reputation as an innovative and creative academic community, with a firm commitment to offering vocational, practice based courses that afford students space to develop their skills and pursue their passion.
+NUA has thrived as an established University, developing a national reputation as an innovative and creative academic community.
+Our commitment is to offer practice-based courses highly-prized by the creative industries that afford students space to develop their skills and pursue their passion.

 At the heart of it all, our students.
-Artists, designers, makers.
+Artists, designers, makers and creators.
 Bringing diverse interests and unique perspectives, they share a desire to be challenged and inspired.
 To learn from the past and shape the future.

 Never Underestimate Art.

 |1845||The Norwich School of Design is founded in 1845 by the artists and followers of the Norwich School of Painters, the only provincial British group to establish an international reputation for landscape painting.|

 |1965||Approved to offer degree-level provision through the Diploma in Art and Design.|

 |1965||Twin strengths in Painting and Graphic Design emerge, under a group of exceptional practitioners and teachers, making a mark on the national art and design scene.|